 Dressing removal is often the most painful part of the wound management regime.
 Analgesia should be given systemically or topically before the dressing change procedure begins, with enough time allowed for the analgesic to have the desired effect.
 Pain can be limited by the use of dressings that are minimally traumatic upon removal and by gentle irrigation of the wound with warmed normal saline prior to removal.

-Wound odor, while not technically a barrier to healing and wound health, needs to be taken into account based on the psychological effects on the patient.
+Wound odor, while not technically a barrier to wound health, needs to be taken into account based on the quality of life and psychological effects on the patient.
 Malodorous wounds can negatively impact the patient's relationship with family and friends, contributing to social isolation.
-Wound odor is produced by bacteria present in the wound.
-Limiting the bacterial burden on the wound, managing exudate, and the application of odor controlling dressing such as those containing charcoal or carbon can all help to reduce wound odor.
+Wound odor is usually produced by bacteria present in the wound.
+Limiting the bacterial burden on the wound, managing exudate, wound cleansing, and the application of odor controlling dressings, such as those containing charcoal or carbon, can all help to reduce wound odor.

 As patients become weaker and less alert, they are often unable to maintain oral intake of nutrition.
 Additionally, certain medications or symptoms of chronic conditions can affect the absorption of nutrients.
 Without proper nutritional support, the risk of skin damage and delayed healing increases significantly.
 As a result, the need to encourage the patient to eat and drink frequently can outweigh other dietary restrictions.
 One approach to increasing nutritional intake is to offer the patient their favorite food or beverage (within reason).

-As a patient's condition worsens, the psychological implications of reduced independence can be devestating.
+As a palliative patient's condition worsens, the psychological implications of reduced independence can be devastating.
 When possible, promoting patient self-care and the continued performance of certain everyday activities can help to improve patient dignity, outlook, and quality of life.